This is a recipe and guide for how to make beans that are really delicious!

-We soak black beans and cannellini for 6 to 8 hours.
-Black-eyed peas and garbanzos are soaked the longest, with black-eyed peas being soaked for at least 8 hours and garbanzo for up to 14 hours.
-Garbanzo can be extremely hard, therefore, need a lot of extra soak time.
+We soak black beans and cannellini for about 8 hours.
+Black-eyed peas and garbanzo beans are soaked the longest, with black-eyed peas being soaked for at least 8 hours and garbanzo for up to 14 hours.
+Garbanzos can be extremely hard, therefore, need a lot of extra soak time.

 Reach into the bowl and grab a bean.
 Squeeze it between your thumb and forefinger.
 If it’s soft enough to break under medium pressure then they’re ready to be cooked.

 A lot of people don’t soak lentils because they can cook quite quickly.
-We soak for about 30 minutes to 1 hour.
+But as we said we're all about speed in the kitchen.
+We soak lentils for 30 minutes to 1 hour.
 Then we cook them up like any other bean and they’re ready to go!
-Lentils are also delicious when blended and used as a pasta sauce.
+Lentils are especially delicious when blended and used as a pasta sauce.

-This is a personal preference.
-A lot of people love keeping bean water to cook the beans in or even storing to use in a broth later because it has great flavor.
-Do what’s best for you.
+Again, this is a personal preference.
+Many people love to keep the bean water and use it to cook the beans in or even store it in the fridge to use in broth later because it has lots of flavor.

-Just about any beans can be cooked up and served with pasta in a sort of soup or cooked and blended into a concentrated sauce.
+Just about any beans can be cooked up and served with pasta as a soup or blended into a concentrated sauce.
 Both work extremely well.
-When beans are blended they become incredibly rich and creamy, coupled with starchy pasta you have a comforting plate of pasta.
+When beans are blended they become incredibly rich and creamy, coupled with starchy pasta you have a comforting meal!

-Wait until about 10 minutes before the beans are completely cooked to salt.
-This will allow the salt to move through the dish and avoid any oversalting as only a small amount of liquid is going to evaporate.
+Wait until about 15 minutes before the beans are completely cooked to salt.
+This will allow the salt to move through the dish and avoid oversalting.

 You May Also Like…